 When you visualize Seattle, you probably think about riding the monorail, rainy days, and sipping good, strong coffee - Seattle certainly has all of those things, but there's also the EMP Museum and the Chihuly Garden at the Seattle Center, the waterfront Ferris wheel, or even just people-watching in Pioneer Square.

 View the exhibits at the Seattle Art Museum and the Asian Art Museum, or spend an afternoon strolling through unique shops, galleries, and yes, watching the fish mongers throw seafood around at Pike Place Market!

 In the northwest corner of Washington state, Seattle is well located for a number of day trips.
 Hop on a Washington State Ferry to the Olympic Peninsula to wander around the Victorian-style town of Port Townsend, take a whale watching excursion in Puget Sound, or visit nearby Whidbey Island.
-The gorgeous San Juan Islands are a bit further away, but an easy day trip from Seattle - you can head out early in the morning, wander around Eastsound or Orcas Island, and be back in your cozy Seattle vacation rental's comfortable bed at night.
+The gorgeous San Juan Islands are a bit further away, but an easy day trip from Seattle - you can head out early in the morning, wander around Eastsound or Orcas Island, and be back in your cozy bed by nightfall in your very own vacation rental.

-One thing is sure: with a stay in one of our varied and wonderful vacation rentals in Seattle, you'll discover all that this amazing city has to offer!
+One thing is sure: with a stay in one of our Seattle vacation rentals, you'll discover all that this amazing city has to offer.